When we revisit the history of war and conflict, the central characters in the stories are often men.

 “Women, War & Peace II,” the second installment of the groundbreaking 2011 documentary series, seeks to remind people just how essential women are, and have been, to global peace efforts.

-The two-part series, which premieres on PBS on March 25, was directed by women and features four stories of women around the world who have put their lives and livelihoods on the line to effect change and promote peace.
+The two-part series, which premiered on PBS on March 25, 2019, was directed by women and features four stories of women around the world who have put their lives and livelihoods on the line to effect change and promote peace.

 Rachel Vogelstein, the Douglas Dillon senior fellow and director of the Women and Foreign Policy program at the Council on Foreign Relations, has spent years studying how the inclusion of women affects conflict prevention and resolution.

 And, to her, the path forward is clear.
 The inclusion of women in peace processes produces better results.

 “Women’s participation is often thought about from a kind of human rights perspective, that including women in places that they’ve been traditionally excluded from is the right thing to do.
 And I believe that,” Vogelstein said.